dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 2『卫语句，做一张术语卡片。』——已完成

 The key point of Replace Nested Conditional with Guard Clauses is emphasis.
-If I’m using an if­then­else construct, I’m giving equal weight to the if leg and the else leg.
+If I’m using an if­-then-­else construct, I’m giving equal weight to the if leg and the else leg.
 This communicates to the reader that the legs are equally likely and important.
 Instead, the guard clause says, “This isn’t the core to this function, and if it happens, do something and get out.”

 I often find I use Replace Nested Conditional with Guard Clauses when I’m working with a programmer who has been taught to have only one entry point and one exit point from a method.
 One entry point is enforced by modern languages, but one exit point is really not a useful rule.
 Clarity is the key principle: If the method is clearer with one exit point, use one exit point; otherwise don’t.